Skip to main content

 Link

-I’ve only ever used IKEA table tops and legs before buying a serious desk.
+I’ve only ever used IKEA table tops and legs before this desk.
 I extensively researched DeskHaus and ultimately decided to go with their standing desk frame based on Reddit reviews and the DeskHaus YouTube channel.
-This is the best desk I’ve ever used in my life, period.
+This is the best desk frame I’ve ever used in my life, period.
 UPLIFT, Fully, and Autonomous desks aren’t even in the same league as DeskHaus.
-It’s quite heavy and extremely stable even when raised to its maximum height.
+It’s heavy and extremely stable even when raised to its maximum height.
 I have the 30" legs, extended range height, and programmable switch.

 DeskHaus Solid Wood 1.75" Work Surface #